jaime-pue/into-parquet/README.md

 java -jar target/into-parquet-cli.jar --optional-flags
 ```

+By default, maven puts the jar file inside the `target` directory but can be moved anywhere the user needs.

-Ensure that all your CSV files are placed in the `/data/input` folder, which should be in the same directory as this JAR
+Ensure that all your CSV files, with the mandatory [header row](#mandatory-header-row), are placed in the `/data/input`
+folder along with the [table description file](#table-description), which should be in the same directory as this JAR
 file.
 The tool will automatically read all CSV files from this folder and convert them into Parquet format.

-### <span style="color:red">WARNING</span>

-#### Mandatory header row

-CSV files must include a mandatory header row to ensure proper functionality.
-This header, located at the top of the
-file, defines the names of the columns, allowing for correct interpretation of the data by the software.
-Without a
-header, it's impossible to guess which column maps to which type.

-#### Note on `Null` values

-By default, the into-parquet script handles null values in the input CSV files.
-Any missing or empty values in the CSV
-will be interpreted as nulls during the conversion process.
-To ensure proper handling, it is important that any null values in the CSV are represented as NULL in uppercase.
-This ensures consistency and allows the script to correctly recognise and convert these null values into the Parquet
-format.

 ## Supported data types